mobizt/FirebaseClient/README.md

 ## License

-The codes and exsamples in this repository are licensed under the MIT License.
+The codes and examples in this repository are licensed under the MIT License.

 Copyright (c) 2025, Suwatchai K. All rights reserved.